Here’s what you need to know about each region of the NCAA tournament bracket

 March Madness is upon us.
-This year, Northwest hoops fans will have plenty to follow, including top-seeded Gonzaga in the West Region and No. 9 UW in the South.
+This year, Northwest hoops fans will have plenty to follow, including top-seeded Gonzaga in the West Region and No. 9 UW in the Midwest.

 With the field of 68 set, our Times staffers break down each region — including players to watch, teams you shouldn’t sleep on and who will advance to the Final Four.
 Download and print your NCAA tournament bracket here »